Boomer travel bloggers reflect on their cemetery visits around the globe

 Travel Photo Discovery, Noel Morata

 The main cemetery at Zagreb, Croatia called Mirogij is a wonderful place to visit for those looking for something different to do in the capital city.
-The cemetery is stunning with artwork, sculpture, beautiful floral decorations and impressive architecture from many famous crypts of Croatian personalities and historic figures.
+The cemetery is stunning with artwork, sculpture, beautiful floral decorations and impressive architecture from many famous crypts of Croatian personalities and historical figures.

 New Orleans, Louisiana